 Need-to-know: If you actually like to cook, this is the one for you.
 While the chore of grocery shopping and deciding what to make is eliminated, Blue Apron (aka the OG of healthy meal delivery services) lets you do most of the work yourself—chopping all your veggies and mixing the sauces.
 Most meals often include some wildcard ingredients, like cumquats or fennel pollen, giving users the chance to cook with something new.
 However, the recipes are more of a weekend activity than a weeknight dinner solution, as the meals can take over 40 minutes to make.
 But you get tons of flavor and variety, with recipes like Za’atar cauliflower and fregola sarda, or spicy shrimp and vegetable curry.

 Healthy factor: While Blue Apron does offer a vegetarian meal plan (as well as specific meals designed for diabetics or WW members), it doesn’t have subscriptions for keto, Paleo, Whole30, or vegan eaters.
 However, all of the ingredients are organic and everything is recyclable.

-Delivery details: Shipping is an additional $7.99 per week; they deliver any day of the week and serve all locations in the continental U.S. (sorry, Alaska and Hawaii).
-Due to increased demand from COVID-19, they’ve had to cancel some orders or delay deliveries, but say they’re working hard to remedy those issues.
+Delivery details: Shipping is an additional $9.99 per week; they deliver any day of the week and serve all locations in the continental U.S. (sorry, Alaska and Hawaii).

 Cost: Like HelloFresh, Blue Apron starts at $7.49 per serving.
 Choose between a Signature plan that makes two or three meals for two people per week (starting at $47.95 per week) or the Signature for 4 plan, which makes two, three or meals for four people per week (starting at $71.92 per week).